primatejs/primate/docs/guide/guards.md

 those match the given values, lets the request through.
 Alternatively, if the client is trying to access the `/login` pathname, it is also let through.
-In all other cases, the guard redirects the client to a login page with the current request pathname provided in the query string.
+In all other cases, the guard redirects the client to a login page with the current pathname provided in the query string.

 !!!
-For a request to be let through, the guard must return the value `true`.
-Primate will not coerce the return value and the route function won't execute unless exactly `true` is returned.
+For a request to be let through, the guard must return exactly `true`.
+Primate will **not** coerce the return value and the route function won't execute unless exactly `true` is returned.
 Whatever the guard returns will be used in its stead.
 !!!